 Your doctor can offer several treatment methods that both relieve symptoms and work to restore lost vision.
 Prescription eye drops containing anti-inflammatory corticosteroids may be recommended for people with anterior uveitis, as well as drops that dilate the eye, which helps decrease pain and swelling.
 People with intermediate, posterior, and panuveitis may find more success with eye injections, oral medications, or eye implants.
 Depending on other health-related factors, immunosuppressants may also be a viable treatment method.

 The sooner uveitis is treated, the less likely a patient is to experience lasting damage.
 If you’re starting to notice the symptoms of uveitis or have already been diagnosed and are looking for further treatment, the experts at Swagel Wootton Eye Institute are here to help.
 We’ll work with you to diagnose your condition and build an effective treatment plan.
-Schedule your first consultation with us today.
+Schedule your first consultation with us at our Mesa or Chandler locations today.

 Schedule Your Consultation.